IMPORTANT

 • Must follow all current requirements as outlined in the SGIP Handbook.

-*Customers who have participated in the SGIP Equity Resiliency budget are not eligible to participate in the Permanent Battery Storage Rebate.
+*Customers who have participated or plan to participate in the SGIP Equity Resiliency budget or SGIP Residential Solar and Storage Equity budget are not eligible to participate in the Permanent Battery Storage Rebate.

 In addition, customers may be able to leverage the Investment Tax Credit (ITC).
 Visit Federal Solar Tax Credit Resources | Department of Energy to learn more.